 To get started, you’ll need to connect OneNote and Outlook.

-To get started, open Outlook, select ‘File’ and ‘Options’.
+Open Outlook, select ‘File’, and ‘Options’.
 Navigate to ‘Add-ins’ and select ‘COM Add-ins’ under Manage.
 Click ‘Go’.

 Select ‘OneNote Notes about Outlook Items’ from the menu and finish by clicking ‘OK’.
 OneNote is now available within Outlook.

 There are a few ways to use OneNote and Outlook to manage project meetings and tasks.